 13.2 GENERAL EMD SET AND EMD MODEL FILE SYNTAX REQUIREMENTS

-Terminal lines under the [EMD Model] keyword describe connections.

-Pin_name in this context is either the pin_name in the [EMD Pin List], or designator.pin_name in the [Designator Pin List] for designator pins.

-I/O terminals shall be connected using only the pin_name qualifier.

-Rail terminal connections have more options to support direct connections to terminals or to groups of terminals using pin_name, signal_name, or bus_label.
-The rail terminal can connect to:

-a specific designator or [EMD Pin List] rail pin_name

-all the designator pins of a rail signal_name within a designator

-all designator pins of a rail bus_label within a designator

-all the [EMD Pin List] rail pins of a rail bus_label

 One or more EMD Sets may be included in a separate EMD Set file, using a file name with the extension “ems”, or within the .emd file.
 The [EMD Set] keyword can contain the optional [Manufacturer] and [Description] keywords and one or more [EMD Model] keywords and the [EMD Model] associated subparameters, as listed in Table 40.

 TableError!
 Reference source not found.
 40 – EMD Set and EMD Model Keywords and Subparameters